Ever wondered how to fly with a gun? Well, here’s a detailed guide on the finer points of legally flying with firearms on an airline.

 If you’re looking for a good place to start, Pelican makes some very high quality airline approved gun cases.
 Those are the standard cases used by the military to transport delicate equipment safely and securely, so you can’t go wrong there.

-I personally use an injection molded double rifle case from Cabela’s every time I fly with a gun.
-I’ve literally flown hundreds of thousands of miles with it on hunting trips all over the world and it’s still going strong.
+I personally use sturdy rifle case made out high grade aluminum of every time I fly with a gun.
+I don’t even remember where I bought it or who made it, but I’ve literally flown hundreds of thousands of miles with that case on hunting trips all over the world and it’s still going strong.
 In fact, I often get compliments from TSA agents on how sturdy that rifle case is.

 Once you pick out your lockable gun case for airline travel, the next thing you need to do is actually lock it.
 This is an area where there can be a large amount of variability on how the rules are interpreted from airport to airport and even agent to agent.